inputsh/awesome-linux/README.md

 _Empty for now._

-To add new content to this page, please refer to `CONTRIBUTING.md` file.
+To add new content to this section, please refer to `CONTRIBUTING.md` file.

 ### Courses